Yes, we live on a boat… NEW!

 Loft Island is set around a version of the Salcombe (Devon) estuary in 1954-58.

-Stephen’s friend Martin wonders why he has heard nothing from Bronwen.
-His visit to Chepstow starts a chain of events that disturbs life there, in Loft Island and the mainland home of a solicitor.
+Stephen’s friend Martin wonders why he has heard nothing from Bronwen whom he met on Loft Island the preovious Christmas.
+His visit to Chepstow where she lives starts a chain of events that disturbs life there, in Loft Island and in the mainland home of a solicitor.
 Then Martin’s father is found dead, and a home is needed for his two younger brothers as well.
 It is a mark of the times, the 1950s, that this is the easiest and least traumatic problem they all face.

 For the Loft family, at last, compensation for the losses suffered in the flood that started Loft Island is made.
 Plans for their joint futures are made, both to do with the farm and with those living in Salcombe itself.

 The Island and the Town is the sequel to Loft Island.